mdditt2000/openshift-4-9/next-gen-routes/README.md

 # Next Generation OpenShift Routes

-This document demonstrates a new feature for OpenShift Routes using CIS 2.9 Next Generation Routes Controller.
+This document demonstrates a new feature for OpenShift Routes using F5 Controller Ingress Services (CIS) called **Next Generation Routes Controller***.
 Next Generation Routes Controller **extended F5 Controller Ingress Services to use multiple Virtual IP addresses**.
 Before F5 CIS could only manage one Virtual IP address per CIS instance.

 In this example we are using a **cafe** and **cafenew** application with three endpoints; **tea,coffee and mocha** and **multiple namespace** as shown in the diagram below.